Getting Started with Automotive 3D Printing

 Printer Recommendations

-Bambu Lab P1S, Prusa MK4
+Bambu Lab H2S

 Material Matters